JeanMusenga/ArchISMiner/README.md

 ## 🚨 Introduction

+We developed a framework to mine architectural knowledge by analyzing ARPs from SO.
+Our framework comprises two complementary learning approaches, ArchPI and ArchISPE, which operate in two main phases: a) Automatic Identification of Architecture-Related Posts and b) Automatic Extraction of Architectural Issue-Solution Pairs.

 This repository provides:
 - The implementation of our proposed framework (**ArchISPE**)
 - Baseline models for comparative evaluation